AgathiyanChe/Basics-BigData/Readme.md

 | Table schema modified or New data added to a table             | `REFRESH <table>`     |
 | Data in a table extensively altered, such as by HDFS balancing | `INVALIDATE METADATA <table>`  |

+More information about the *DDL* options click in the [link](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL)

 ## Data formats

 ### Types of Data